DavidRdgz/unitree/README.md

 # decision-tree
 A decision tree calssifier for use on vectors of real-values.
-This tree using an approximation technique to find the best splitting points for continuous values using either Gaussian, K-Tile, or Uniform approximation techniques.
+This tree provides an approximation technique to find the best splitting points for continuous values using either Gaussian, K-Tile, or Uniform approximation techniques.

 # Usage